 Recently, the U.S. government has shown a greater willingness to cooperate on some aspects of the issue.
-Since 2007, Congress has appropriated \$63.4 million for dioxin removal and health care facilities in DaNang.
+Since 2007, Congress has appropriated over \$60 million for dioxin removal and health care facilities in DaNang.
 However, the Vietnamese government and people would like to see the

-&lt;sup>59 Officially, more than 2,000 Americans who served in Indochina during the Vietnam War era are still unaccounted for.
+55 Officially, more than 2,000 Americans who served in Indochina during the Vietnam War era are still unaccounted for.
 Hundreds of thousands of Vietnamese remain missing.

-&lt;sup>60 For more on the Agent Orange issue, see CRS Report RL34761, Vietnamese Victims of Agent Orange and U.S.-Vietnam Relations, by Michael F. Martin.
+56 For more on the Agent Orange issue, see CRS Report RL34761, Vietnamese Victims of Agent Orange and U.S.-Vietnam Relations, by Michael F. Martin.